 The illustration shows how jumpers are setup.
-When the jumper cap is placed on pins, the jumper is "Short".
-If no jumper cap is placed on pins, the jumper is "Open".
-The illustration shows a 3-pin jumper whose pin1 and pin2 are "Short" when jumper cap is placed on these 2 pins.
+When the jumper cap is placed on pins, the jumper is "SHORT".
+If no jumper cap is placed on the pins, the jumper is "OPEN".
+The illustration shows a 3-pin jumper whose pin1 and pin2 are "SHORT".